marcriehm/kubernetes-research/README.md

 4. Extract and save the resulting, signed certificate;
 5. (Presumably) configure the certificate into kubectl.

-A script create-cert.sh has been created to perform the first four steps.
-A script kubectl-config.sh has been created to perform the last step.
+A script [create-cert.sh](./Authentication/create-cert.sh "create-cert.sh") has been created to perform the first four steps.
+A script [kubectl-config.sh](./Authentication/kubectl-config.sh "kubectl-config.sh") has been created to perform the last step.
 The first script in particular is not for use outside of development.

 ### OpenID Connect
 OpenID Connect, or OIDC, is the preferred authentication mechanism.
 OIDC supports both users and groups.
 Apparently Kubernetes OIDC can interface with Active Directory, but that has not been explored.

-#### GKE Considerations
+#### GCP/KE Considerations
-While Kubernetes has no notion of user or group entities (again, it only knows them as opaque strings), GCD/KE does have user and group entities, and they must be used in the setup of OIDC.
+While Kubernetes has no notion of user or group entities (again, it only knows them as opaque strings), GCP/KE does have user and group entities, and they must be used in the setup of OIDC.
 Users and groups serve two purposes in GCP/KE:
-1. Authentication and authorization for the GCP/GKE web-based UI;
+1. Authentication and authorization for the GCP/KE web-based UI;
-2. Authentication and authorization for kubectl/gcloud communications with the GCP/GKE backend.
+2. Authentication and authorization for kubectl/gcloud communications with the GCP/KE backend.

 I will refer to these users and groups as GCP users and GCP groups.

 GCP users are Google Account users.
 GCP groups are Google Groups.
-Both have e-mail addresses associated with them, e.g. someone@gmail.com or somegroup@googlegroups.com.
+Both have e-mail addresses associated with them, e.g. someone\@gmail.com or somegroup\@googlegroups.com.
 Note that Google Accounts may be associated with any e-mail address and so strictly they do not have to be in the domain gmail.com.

 So, outside of Active Directory / LDAP, to manage groups you need to manage Google Groups.

 To associate a Google Account or Group with GCP the admin user navigates to GCP Main Menu &rarr; IAM and admin &rarr; IAM.
 Click the Add button near the top and enter in the e-mail address of the user or the group.
-The suggested initial roles to add are Project.Viewer and Kubernetes Engine.Kubernetes Engine Developer, but more research needs to be done here.
+The suggested initial roles to add are `Project.Viewer` and `Kubernetes Engine.Kubernetes Engine Developer`, but more research needs to be done here.
 Again, these credentials and permissions control communication between gcloud/kubectl and the backend, and I believe they also control permissions on the GCP/KE UI.